hany-cloud/AjaxThymeleaf/README.md

 		And the usage of these new features can be found in the following path:
 		"AjaxThymeleaf\thymeleaf-layouts-webflow-ajax-security\src\main\resources\static\js\task\task-list.js".
 	5- Building a small Rest API using Spring best practices.
+	6- Using Junit Jupiter to test services and MVC controllers, and applying best practices in organizing the test classes.

 ## Following is a sample code from "task-list.js" file:
 ```javascript